KevinLynch2/dob-2018-sep-exam-2/README.md

 # dob-2018-sep-exam-2
-Set of three Docker containters each with dedicated role - php, mysql, and nginx, that form a simple web application.
+Set of three Docker containters each with dedicated role - php, mariadb, and nginx, that form a simple web application.

 For a successful completion you have to:
  - (re)build the images;